mellowLoveGH/data_structure_java/README.md

 code 03:
 search mazes by using Queues & Stacks, a maze solver, 10 maze files are provided, maze1.txt to maze10.txt.

+code 04:
+Hashing Strings, converts a String to an integer by using polynomial, the english_word file contains 300k words.